MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/css/grid.md

 <!-- ====================================================================== -->
 ## Before you begin

 CSS Grid is a powerful layout paradigm for the web.
-A great place to get started learning about CSS Grid and the many features is the [CSS Grid Layout guide](https://developer.mozilla.org/docs/Web/CSS/CSS_Grid_Layout) on MDN.
+A great place to get started learning about CSS Grid and its many features is the [CSS Grid Layout guide](https://developer.mozilla.org/docs/Web/CSS/CSS_Grid_Layout) on MDN.

 <!-- ====================================================================== -->